Shenandoah National Park

 Shenandoah hosts four campgrounds, scattered throughout the park.
 The campgrounds are open in the spring, summer, and fall.
 Camping reservations can be made online, or phone reservations can be made by calling (877) 444-6777.

-- Lewis Mountain: $15 per night, first-come, first-served, dates subject to seasonality
+- Lewis Mountain: First-come, first-served, dates subject to seasonality

 Backcountry campsites are available through a free permit attained at a visitor's center during regular business hours.
 More information about backcountry campsites can be found here.

 Shenandoah has four lodging options available, click here for more information.
 Reservations can be made through online through Delaware North at Shenandoah National Park, or by calling (877) 247-9261.

 Food & Drink

 - Elkwallow Wayside: A variety of breakfast selections, sandwiches, and grilled lunch and dinner items are available.
 Seating options include an outside patio and picnic tables.

 - Skyland: A full-service dining room with a varied menu of appetizers, salads, entrees, and desserts.